Elisabeth Binder

 Elisabeth Binder is a medical doctor and neuroscientist specializing in the study of mood and anxiety disorders.
 She is the director of the Department of Translational Research of the Max Planck Institute of Psychiatry in Munich, Germany.
-In addition to research, she is a member of the executive committee of the European College of Neuropsychopharmacology (ECNP).
+In addition to research, she serves as Vice-President of the European College of Neuropsychopharmacology (ECNP) and is a member of the Executive Committee.

 Career

 Education

 Binder received her MD from the University of Vienna (1995) and completed her PhD in Neuroscience at Emory University in Atlanta, Georgia (2000).
 Since 2004, she has been an associate professor in the Department of Psychiatry and Behavioral Sciences at Emory University School of Medicine.
 In 2007 she became a research group leader at the Max Planck Institute of Psychiatry in Munich, Germany.
 Since 2013 she has been the Director of the Department of Translational Research in Psychiatry of the Institute.

 Research focus/interests

 As Director of Translational Research in Psychiatry, her major research focus is the identification of mechanisms by which genetic variants and environmental exposure interact to influence stress reactivity and, through these, the risk for affective and anxiety disorders.
 The ultimate goal of her research is to improve treatment options for patients by better understanding the underlying disease mechanisms.